myhorreum/myhorreum.github.io/projects/project-1.md

 ## HOW DOES IT WORK?
 The main coding framework behind this is known as the *finite state machine*.
 A finite state machine is a very simple, yet very effective coding techinque that is applicable in Computer Science as well as Engineering.
 Here, I designated the various "states" of my slot machine as the different logical steps one would take in interacting with the machine in real life.
 For example: starting the machine, spinning the rolls, obtaining coins, etc. Between the start and end states, nothing is static, and can be interchanged indefinitely until a user runs out of coins to play.

+An "aha-moment" that I had when working on this project occured after the semester.
+When I submitted this project for grading, it actually was not implemented as a finite state machine.
+Instead, it was a messy entanglement of various objects and methods, that when put together, somehow managed to create a working slot machine.
+As you can imagine, coding this project was very frustrating and took a lot of trial-and-error.

+After the semester had concluded, I revisted this project, and converted it to a finite state machine.
+It was beautiful how the code was now working in the same way, but also so smoothly and logically.
+It was a breakthrough moment that made me appreciate the elegancy of code.

 ## CONCLUDING:
 This fun project taught me the power of certain coding techniques.
 The idea that there is a lot more to a project underneath the graphics code-wise was also enforced.
 It also gave me more experience with working through the different stages of development of a project: going from a simple idea to an actual working device/software/etc. I look forward to programming something similar in the future!